 Why is a lymphedema diagnosis so commonly missed?

-Because the disease is rare and limited lymphedema literature exists, there is a serious lack of awareness around lymphedema in the medical community.
+Unfortunately, lymphedema is a topic rarely and poorly taught in medical schools and in the primary education of most clinicians.
+Because the disease is less common than other diseases such as diabetes or heart disease,, there is a serious lack of awareness around lymphedema in the medical community.
 Many doctors don’t understand lymphedema and its symptoms and therefore fail to diagnose it when patients present symptoms.
 Very often, a physician will treat the cellulitis with antibiotics and send the patient on their way without recommending a specialist.

-And even when patients are diagnosed with lymphedema, they aren’t often sent to the right place to receive treatment.
-That’s due, in part, to the fact that so few experienced lymphedema surgeons in the United States.
-Patients are referred to physical therapists or if available, certified lymphedema therapists, who can provide temporary relief from some lymphedema symptoms, but can, over time, fail to provide more significant long-term relief.
+Even when patients are diagnosed with lymphedema, they aren’t often sent to the right place to receive treatment.
+That’s due, in part, to the fact that there are so few experienced lymphedema surgeons in the United States.
+Patients are often referred to physical therapists or if available, certified lymphedema therapists, who can provide temporary relief from some lymphedema symptoms, but can, over time, fail to provide more significant long-term relief.

-While there is no true cure for lymphedema, surgery can significantly improve the symptoms and effects of the disease for those with primary or secondary lymphedema.
-Patients suffering from lymphedema should look for a board-certified plastic surgeon who specializes in microsurgery and/or super-microsurgery to get the appropriate lymphedema surgery.
+The extent of the damage to the affected limb will help doctors come up with a lymphedema treatment plan.
+Lymphedema treatments range from conservative therapies to surgery.
+Surgery can significantly improve the symptoms and effects of the disease for those with primary or secondary lymphedema.
+Patients suffering from lymphedema should look for a board-certified plastic surgeon who specializes in lymphedema surgery, which is a sub-specialty of microsurgery, to get the appropriate lymphedema surgery.

 Lymphedema surgery can significantly reduce the swelling in the affected extremities, relieving pain for the patient, decreasing infections, and increasing their mobility.
 Patients who receive lymphedema surgery are able to achieve a much higher quality of life post-surgery.